Decoding Neural Emotion Patterns through Large Language Model Embeddings: Methods

 \subsection{Emotion Region Clustering}

 K-means clustering was applied to the 3D PCA-transformed embeddings to identify distinct emotional patterns within the data (Figure \ref{fig:figure1}, step 4).
-The number of clusters was set to match the number of predefined anatomical brain regions (11 bilateral + 7 midline = 18 regions), establishing a direct correspondence between emotional content clusters and neuro-anatomical structures \cite{phillips2003, lindquist2012, kober2008, etkin2011, seeley2007}.
-Of the 18 anatomically defined brain regions selected, 14 have been consistently implicated in emotion processing \cite{murphy2003, phan2002, vytal2010, lindquist2012}.
+The number of clusters was set to match 29 predefined anatomical brain regions, establishing a direct correspondence between emotional content clusters and neuro-anatomical structures \cite{phillips2003, lindquist2012, kober2008, etkin2011, seeley2007}.
+Of the 29 anatomically defined brain regions selected, 14 (Table \ref{tab:brainregions}) have been consistently implicated in emotion processing \cite{murphy2003, phan2002, vytal2010, lindquist2012}.